shanmdphd/old-shanmdphd.github.io/CV/index.md

 -	Korea University - Partial Scholarship of Academic Achievement  (2001)

 ### SCIENTIFIC SOCIETY AND CONSORTIA MEMBERSHIP
+- 2016- Member, Korean Society of Clinical Pharmacology and Therapeutics
 -	2010- Member, American Academy of Neurology (AAN)
 -	2011- Member, Federation of Clinical Immunology Societies (FOCIS)
 -	2011- Member, Korean-American Scientists and Engineers Association (KSEA) : NIH-KSA(2010- ), KASBP(2012- )

 ### TEACHING EXPERIENCE
+- 2016, AMC Summer Internship, Mentor for medical students
--	2010, NINDS Summer Internship, Mentor for a college student for the summer : Comprehensive Investigation on Mechanism of CD25-blocking Antibody in human
+-	2010-2012, NINDS Summer Internship, Mentor for  college students for the summer : Comprehensive Investigation on Mechanism of CD25-blocking Antibody in human
 -	2009, "Creativity" Project, National Research Foundation of Korea, Mentor for Jangyoungsil Science High School students for a year : Mechanism of Action of siRNA

 ### REFERENCE